ASV pricing

 The Insight platform consolidation economics

-The consolidation argument matters most at the mid-market enterprise tier ($25,000 to $100,000+ per year total security tooling spend) where the integration overhead of running multiple point vendors becomes operationally meaningful.
-At that tier, the Insight platform typically prices below the sum of best-of-breed equivalents because Rapid7 prices the bundle aggressively to win the platform sale rather than the individual product sale.
+The consolidation argument matters most at the tier where the integration overhead of running multiple point vendors becomes operationally meaningful: enough tools that somebody's week is spent moving findings between consoles.
+At that tier the bundle is usually priced to win the platform decision rather than the individual product decision, which is worth knowing when you decide what to put in the scope.

 When Rapid7 wins and when it does not

-Rapid7 wins for buyers consolidating multiple security operations point products onto a single platform, for buyers who specifically want SIEM (InsightIDR) plus vulnerability management plus PCI ASV from one vendor, for buyers transitioning from on-premise Nexpose to cloud-delivered InsightVM (where Rapid7's migration pricing is generous), and for mid-market organisations with $25,000 to $100,000 annual security tooling budget who benefit from the platform consolidation economics.
+Rapid7 wins for buyers consolidating multiple security operations point products onto a single platform, for buyers who specifically want SIEM (InsightIDR) plus vulnerability management from one vendor, and for buyers transitioning from on-premise Nexpose to cloud-delivered InsightVM.
+In all three cases the reason to buy is the security operations case, and the PCI attestation rides along through the partner rather than driving the decision.

-Rapid7 does not win for SMB buyers who only need PCI ASV (the required InsightVM base subscription makes total cost uncompetitive), for buyers already standardised on Qualys VMDR or Tenable.io (forced migration is expensive and rarely justified by PCI ASV alone), or for buyers who specifically want best-of-breed point products in each security capability category (Wiz for cloud security, CrowdStrike Falcon for EDR, Veracode for AppSec).
+Rapid7 does not win for buyers who only need PCI ASV, because Rapid7 is not the ASV: you would buy a vulnerability management platform and still get your attestation from MegaplanIT.
+It also does not win for buyers already standardised on another vulnerability management platform, where forced migration is rarely justified by a PCI line item, or for buyers who specifically want best-of-breed point products in each security capability category.

 Negotiating with Rapid7

 For multi-year contracts, negotiate asset-count flexibility explicitly.
-Rapid7's per-asset pricing model has tier-step jumps similar to Tenable and Qualys, and locking in the asset-band pricing through the contract term is the most valuable cost-control clause.
+Per-asset pricing models have tier-step jumps, and locking the asset-band pricing through the contract term is the most valuable cost-control clause.
+Do the same for the external target count on the ASV line, because that count grows quietly every time somebody stands up a new subdomain.

 Frequently asked